messa/dpkg-reconfigure-automation/README.md

 Yes it does :)

-There should be an easier solution.
-But it isn't.
+There should be an easier solution, right?

 There is a **debconf** system that you can use to configure default values (via `debconf-set-selections`) that will be used when installing new packages.
 But once a package is installed, actual configuration files or system state are preferred and the debconf selections are ignored.